Skip to content

 Plan Type Employer Risk Cost Stability Potential Savings

-Fully Insured Low High stability (fixed rates) Limited
+Fully Insured Low High (fixed premium billing) Limited

-Level-Funded Moderate Fixed monthly budget Refunds possible if claims are low
+Level-Funded Moderate Fixed monthly budget (with guardrails) Refunds possible if claims are low

 Compliance, Administration, and Enrollment Support

-Get Quotes for Small Employer Group Health Plans
+Get Quotes for Small Employer Group Health Insurance

 Request Custom Quotes